Accessibility Policy< Go Back

 Access notes: You can access Hackney Bridge by crossing the bridge closest to No. 90 venue.
 This bridge has a disabled lift on the same side as No. 90.

 To help us manage the door, we ask you to stick to the time your ticket says, or you could risk a late fee, £10 per person if you’re late.
 If you’ve brought a timed-entry ticket, they are cheaper than standard tickets so please be on time, or risk a late fee, period.
 If you are disabled, whether that is a physical or non-visible disability, and you’re worried about being on time, please email us before the festival at email@example.com.
 You’ll receive an email from the event organisers, which you can show at accreditation, meaning no late fee.

-Please look after yourself, your friends and be aware of others around you.
-Please drink water, take a break and ask for help if you feel unwell, anxious, overstimulated.
+Please look after yourself, and your friends and be aware of others around you.
+Please drink water, take a break, and ask for help if you feel unwell, anxious, or overstimulated.

 Body Movements will have welfare staff, WAVE trained, moving through venues at various times.
-Welfare will be wearing high-vis vest or armbands.
-They can assist you, but in an emergency, the best people to help are always the venue staff, bar staff (some who are first-aid trained) and security staff.
-All venue, bar and security staff have been WAVE trained, and briefed to respect the LGBTQ+ community.
+Welfare will be wearing high-vis pink vests.
+They can assist you, but in an emergency, the best people to help are always the venue staff, bar staff (some who are first-aid trained), and security staff.
+All venue, bar, and security staff have been WAVE trained and briefed to respect the LGBTQ+ community.
 Seek them out if there is an issue, or speak to the promoters running the stage.
 The welfare sanctuary is located near Queen’s Yard.
 Please see map.

 Closest A&E Medical facilities are at:

 Homerton University Hospital, Homerton Row, London E9 6SR 0208 510 5555 (1.6 miles)